ON THIS DAY - 03 June 1550

 - Jun 3, 2024

-On This Day (03 Jun) in 1550, John Dudley, son and heir of his father and namesake, the then Earl of Warwick, married Anne Seymour, the eldest daughter of Edward Seymour, 1st Duke of Somerset at Richmond Palace (still known colloquially as ‘Sheen’) in the presence of King Edward VI.
+On This Day (03 June) in 1550, John Dudley, son and heir of his father and namesake, the then Earl of Warwick, married Anne Seymour, the eldest daughter of Edward Seymour, 1st Duke of Somerset at Richmond Palace (still known colloquially at that time as ‘Sheen’) in the presence of the king, Edward VI.

-This marriage was arranged by the couple’s fathers in an attempt to demonstrate unity between the pair, following Somerset’s initial fall from power in 1549, from his role as ‘Lord Protector’ following which he was initially imprisoned in the Tower of London, with his old friend the Earl of Warwick being elected as head of the Regency Council with the alternate title of ‘Lord President’.
-However this harmony did not last long, as there were rumours throughout 1551 that Somerset was plotting to murder John Dudley; he was tried for treason and executed in Jan 1552.
+This marriage was arranged by the couple’s fathers in an attempt to demonstrate unity between the pair, following Somerset’s initial fall from power in October 1549; he was removed from his role as ‘Lord Protector’ following which he was initially imprisoned in the Tower of London, with his former friend and ally John Dudley being elected as head of the Regency Council, adopting the alternate title of ‘Lord President’.
+However this harmony did not last long, as there were rumours throughout 1551 that Somerset was plotting to murder John Dudley; he was subsequently tried for treason and executed in January 1552.